 Although moderate use of social networks usually does not have much impact, prolonged stay on these sites can be negative.
 Therefore, the general recommendation is to limit or reduce use.

 Alcohol abuse can cause changes in brain function, causing or exacerbating bouts of depression.

 Alcoholics are usually unable to fulfill their work and family responsibilities, which contributes to the negative consequences.
 The most worry is that when a person suffers from both alcoholism and depression, quitting drinking becomes even more difficult.

-Therefore, those who suffer from depression and alcohol abuse need constant professional and family support.
+Therefore, those who suffer from it and alcohol abuse need constant professional and family support.
 The patient must also attend various therapies.

 A toxic working environment

-Many peoples suffering from stress, anxiety, and depression also face a stressful or toxic work environment.
+Many people suffering from stress, anxiety, and depression also face a stressful or toxic work environment.

 What does it mean?